 Click Here for January’s Mystery Scarf of the Month

 This post contains affiliate links.
 I do receive a commission if you make a purchase through my link(s), which helps support my blog and allows me to bring you more great posts!
 I also received a complimentary skein of the yarn used in this pattern, from Lion Brand Yarn, to be used in my design.
 I was not financially compensated to use this products in my post.

 Purchase PDF on Etsy

-- Approximately 456 yds of Lion Brand Superwash Merino in Hemp
+- Approximately 456 yds of Lion Brand Superwash Merino* in the Hemp colorway

 - You will need 2 skeins since you will be working with 2 strands held together